inno-devops-labs/S24-core-course-labs/app_python/README.md

 ### Jobs

-python-app-job: This job runs on the latest version of the Ubuntu operating system.
+`python-app-job`: This job runs on the latest version of the Ubuntu operating system.

 ### Steps

-Lint: It runs the Pylint tool to perform static code analysis on the app.py file.
+Lint: It runs the Pylint tool to perform static code analysis on the `app.py` file.

-Test: The workflow runs the unit tests for the application using the pytest framework by executing the pytest unittests.py command.
+Test: The workflow runs the unit tests for the application using the pytest framework by executing the `pytest unittests.py` command.

-Snyk Run: The workflow runs the Snyk test to check for security vulnerabilities in the application, using the snyk test command and providing the Snyk token from the repository secrets.
+Snyk Run: The workflow runs the Snyk test to check for security vulnerabilities in the application, using the `snyk` test command and providing the Snyk token from the repository secrets.

+## API Description

+- `/` - main page showing current Moscow time
+- `/visits` - returns the string with number of visits
+- `/metrics` - returns the latest metrics from registry as string